berops/culture/Golang.md

 Go has no support for the tuple type, which means that Go does not officially care about tuples, despite the fact that it has support for certain uses of tuples.

-You can also kindof simulate them as a pair via e.g. arrays, or anonymous structs.
+You can kind-of simulate them as a pair via e.g. arrays, or anonymous structs.

 ```go
 // You can have a function return two values that you get in a single statement: